Jean Bodin: The Wars of Religion and the politiques

-From 1561, he was licensed as an attorney of the Parlement of Paris.
+From 1561, Bodin was licensed as an attorney of the Parlement of Paris.
 His religious convictions on the outbreak of the Wars of Religion in 1562 cannot be determined, but he affirmed formally his Catholic faith, taking an oath that year along with other members of the Parlement.
 He continued to pursue his interests in legal and political theory in Paris, publishing significant works on historiography and economics.

 Bodin became a member of the discussion circles around the Prince François d'Alençon (or d'Anjou from 1576).
 He was the intelligent and ambitious youngest son of Henry II, and was in line for the throne in 1574, with the death of his brother Charles IX.
 He withdrew his claim, however, in favor of his older brother Henry III, who had recently returned from his abortive effort to reign as the King of Poland.
 Alençon was a leader of the politiques faction of political pragmatists.